joeatbayes/http-stress-test/README.md

 ## Assumptions

 - Unless specified otherwise assumes all requests can be completed in any order which may in fact happen since they are ran in a multi threaded fashion.
+The #WAIT directive can be used to force prior commands to be completed before subsequent test  cases are executed.

 ## Command Line API